 The ESL endorsement allows you to teach in ESL and traditional classrooms.
-The language requirement is 6 units in a single second language and may be double-dipped with the general education language coursework.
-The ESL coursework is a part of the academic concentration.
+The Arizona Department of Education requires at least 6 units in a single second language, which is satisfied through meeting the foundation requirements of the Elementary degree.
+The ESL coursework is built within the Elementary program.

 Arizona State Reading Endorsement

 Description: Survey of reading and writing relationships: development, instruction, and evaluation

 • LRC 520 Literacy Curriculum and Instruction for Children (3 units)

 Description: Linguistics, psychological and cultural influences on decoding, phonics and comprehension, the theories that influence reading practice, and the instructional materials and strategies that support readers.

 * LRC 521: Literacy Curriculum and Instruction for Adolescents (3 units)